COVID-19 Resources & Information | Testing | Vaccination | Visitor Policy and Hours

-Home > Wellness Resources > Health Library > Tourette's Disorder
+Home > Be Healthy > Health Library > Tourette's Disorder

 Tourette's disorder is a brain condition that starts in childhood.
 Children with Tourette's make sounds or movements–such as coughing or twitching–that they can't control.
 These are called tics.